 • The corresponding author’s e-mail address can be given at the top of the reference list.

-• Each section should be numbered consecutively with an Arabic numeral.
+• Full Papers must be divided into sections. • Each section should be numbered consecutively with an Arabic numeral.

-Subsubsection: 1.1.1 Subsubsection title • For section headings, capitalize the initial letter of each word, except articles, prepositions, and • For the subsection and subsubsection headings, capitalize only the first letter of the first word.
+• For section headings, capitalize the initial letter of each word, except articles, prepositions, and

+Paragraph: Indent the beginning of each paragraph.
 Period: Only one period is required when a sentence ends with an omitted word such as “etc.”, “et al.”, and so on.
+Comments and Notes: Footnotes cannot be used in the main text.
+List comments and notes, if any, as references

 • Use the Symbol font for Greek letters and other symbols.